radu103/ttn-decoder-tabs-temperature-humidity-lora-sensor/README.md

 Decode function for Thing Networks payload of tabs Sensor (temperature and humidity)

-Sample flow for Node-Red included in folder : change EUIs and keys
+Sample flow for Node-Red included in folder : change EUIs and keys (requires node-red-dashboard in the palette)